Frequently Asked Questions

 - Annual Multi Trip Policies - How many days can each trip be and is there a maximum number of trips/days I can take in a year?

 - Each trip must be for a maximum of 31 days, but there is no limit on the number of trips you can take.

 - Am I covered when I am pregnant?

-It is essential, if at the time of booking your trip you are aware that you are pregnant, that you ensure that you are able to have the required vaccinations for that trip; no cover will be provided for cancellation in the event that, after booking you discover travel is advised against, or you are unable to receive the appropriate and required vaccinations for that country.
+We will not cover denial of boarding by your carrier, so you should check that you will be able to travel with the carrier/airline in advance.
+If at the time of booking your trip you are aware that you are pregnant, you must ensure that you are able to have the recommended vaccinations and inoculations by the UK government for that trip; no cover will be provided for cancellation in the event that, after booking you discover travel is advised against, or you are unable to receive the appropriate and recommended vaccinations and inoculations for that country.

 - What if my trip is cancelled by my travel provider?

 - There is no cover under the policy to make a claim if your trip is cancelled or postponed by your travel provider.
 In this situation you should contact your travel provider, please see the further information below about your legal rights if you have had a package holiday or a flight cancelled.